Trolls World Tour (soundtrack)

 Trolls World Tour: Original Motion Picture Soundtrack is the soundtrack album to the 2020 DreamWorks Animation film Trolls World Tour, released by RCA Records on March 13, 2020.
 The soundtrack is produced primarily by singer-songwriter Justin Timberlake.
 The singles "The Other Side" by SZA and Timberlake and "Don't Slack" by Anderson .Paak and Timberlake were released prior to the album.
 The soundtrack was nominated for an American Music Award.

 Background

-As well as reprising his voice role as Branch in the sequel, Justin Timberlake also served as executive producer for its soundtrack, as he did on the original film's soundtrack, released in 2016.
+As well as reprising his voice role as Branch from the previous film, Justin Timberlake also served as executive producer for its soundtrack, as he did on the original film's soundtrack, released in 2016.
 He revealed a handwritten list of the tracks on the soundtrack on his social media on February 13, also tagging the major artists featured on it.

 Following the plot of the film, in which the Trolls from the first film discover that Trolls around the world are divided by six different types of music (pop, funk, classical, techno, country, and rock), the soundtrack features songs in those genres.